Lennart05/toponym/README.md

 status](https://www.r-pkg.org/badges/version/toponym)](https://CRAN.R-project.org/package=toponym)
 <!-- badges: end -->

-Welcome to the `toponym 2.0.0` GitHub page!
+Welcome to the `toponym 2.0.0` Readme!

 The `toponym` package supplies users of R with tools to visualize and analyze toponym (= place name) distributions.
 It is intended as an